 We live in an age of disruption – Industries will be transformed.

-This blog (Part 2 of 3) is a quick look at three multi-billion dollar industries (Consumer Electronics, Education, Retail) that are ripe for disruption this decade as a result of Virtual Reality (VR) and Augmented Reality (AR).
+This blog (Part 2 of 3) is a quick look at three multi-billion dollar industries (Consumer Electronics, Education, Retail) that are ripe for disruption this decade as a result of Augmented Reality and Virtual Reality.

 Consumer Electronics – Displays/Screens

 Today, displays (or screens) are everywhere.

 Your phone, computer, tablet, 50-inch living room TV, watch, etc. all use electronic displays to present digital information and entertaining content to your eyes, all day long.

 Most of these displays are fragile, typically glass, and expensive.

 The display market is projected to top $155 billion in 2020, dominated by companies like Apple, Samsung, LG and Sony.